RelNucAs/bns_nurates/README.md

 code, provided the requirements listed above are satisfied.
 The various headers are in the `include` directory.

+## Purpose of the library

+BNS_NURATES can be exploited to compute both energy-dependent (spectral) and energy-integrated (gray) emissivities and opacities for the most relevant neutrino-matter interactions in BNS mergers.
+The definitions of such quantites can be found in [^fn1], which also discusses in more details the design of the library.

 ## Stand alone build and testing